AIUC-1

 DSP-07: Data Protection by Design and Default

 Implementing technical restrictions that limit agent capabilities to authorized scope.
-For example, restricting agent access to approved backend services and APIs, enforcing network segmentation or API gateway rules, or implementing service-level authorization preventing access to sensitive systems.
+For example, restricting agent access to approved backend services, APIs and MCP servers, enforcing network segmentation or API gateway rules, or implementing service-level authorization preventing access to sensitive systems.

 B006.1 Config: Agent service access restrictions

-Screenshot of configuration showing technical limitations on agent backend access - may include API gateway rules restricting accessible services, network policies defining allowed endpoints, service-level authorization configuration, or architecture diagram showing agent isolation boundaries.
+Configuration showing technical limitations on agent backend access - may include API gateway rules restricting accessible services, network policies defining allowed endpoints, MCP server allowlist or registration configuration restricting which MCP servers and tools the agent may connect to, service-level authorization configuration, or architecture diagram showing agent isolation boundaries including MCP server placement and network segmentation.

 Engineering Code